-ITIL discusses at length the four “Ps” of strategy- perspective, position, plan and pattern, each of which represents a different way to approach your service strategy.
+ITIL discusses at length the four “Ps” of strategy- perspective, position, plan and pattern, each of which represents a different way to approach your service strategy and not to be confused with the 4 P’s of ITIL Service Design.
 Brief summaries are provided here and refer to Chapter 3 of the ITIL service strategy book for more details.

 - Perspective is your vision and direction for the services you will provide, and is attained through conversations with your stakeholders.